nkcAna/WSDpython/README.md

 Due to file size limitations, the datasets referenced in the book along with all the chapter files are also hosted externally.

-You can access them here: [Insert Link].
+You can access them here: https://drive.google.com/drive/folders/1ot7-Ln2jCaY1tDWLlbwfeKCdCchYiJSL?usp=sharing

 In this repository you can only access the python files.